 If I have to read about an otherwise strong, badass, career-woman crying about “why won’t you open up to me?!
 I’m your wife?!” one more time I’m going to start typing my reviews for these novels in all CAPS.

 That being said, of all the shitty installments we’ve gotten from this series, I will say this one was less shitty – which is the same thing I said about #16 so maybe we’re finally hitting the road into Mediocreville!

-There are still multiple storylines – something I usually don’t like because of how jumbled the writing becomes (only specifically with this series) – but in this book, it feels much more separated and easy to keep track of.
+There are still multiple storylines, but in this book, it feels much more separated and easy to keep track of, and less like surface filler just meant to up the page count.
 Lindsay is investigating what she believes is a serial killer of homeless people.
 And Yuki is going full bore on a rape case where the accused rapist is a woman.

 The Yuki case was mildly interesting to me and definitely had a nice twist to it.
 But I’m still not sure why Yuki is consistently written as literally the dumbest prosecutor in the entire U.S. justice system.
 I mean seriously, the woman has the parachute but is missing the ripcord, if you know what I mean.
 Something even the defence attorneys working against her say to her face, but in more subtle terms.

-Lindsay’s case was okay, but the ending of “mommy I hate you! mommy why did you leave me?!” was so fucking serial-killer literal and dumb in its performance that I think I sprained an optic muscle from rolling my eyes so damn hard.
+Lindsay’s case was okay, but the ending of “mommy I hate you! mommy why did you leave me?!” was so fucking serial-killer cliché in its performance that I think I sprained an optic muscle from rolling my eyes so far back.

 I mean there are seventeen of these bad boys, who is actually going to remember everything?

 Overall, is this a good book?
 No. But it’s okay.